getkloudi/integration-wrapper-generator/out/bitbucket/docs/UsersApi.md

-Returns the list of accounts that are following this team.
+Returns the list of accounts that are following this user.
+This operation has been deprecated due to privacy changes.
+See the [announcement](https://developer.atlassian.com/cloud/bitbucket/bitbucket-api-changes-gdpr/) for details.

 ### Example